zegermouw/energy_intellij_VS/README.md

 Intellij
 Visual Studio Code (Including the extension Code Runner)

+!Important!
+The experiments are run in a Windows Operating System.
+For MacOS or Linux, the code might need to change

 After all the software is installed, the power log can be started with the following command.

 "C:\Program Files\Intel\Power Gadget 3.6\PowerLog3.0.exe" -file filename.csv -cmd python main.py arg1 arg2